 How could care fees affect me and my loved ones?

 With rising life expectancy, increasing numbers of people are requiring long-term care at some point during their lives.
-In 2016-17 the average weekly cost of residential care was £600, rising to almost £850 for nursing care*.
+In 2021, the average cost of residential care was £2816 per month, rising to almost £3552 nursing care*.

 Why do I need to plan for care fees now?